-

 - Artist: Ugo Attardi Bronze on marble base

 Ugo Attardi’s Ulysses, a figure of warmth and energy is defined by the artist as II Modern Baroque.
 The body, fierce with beauty and Hellenic elegance is united to, and contrasted with, the helmet-mask, which hides and reveals weakness and complexity in the face of the warrior-hero.
-The dark mask, a chameleon-like piece of armor, resounds with aggressiveness and outrageous pride.
-Through the bronze, Attardi has tried to give life to the figure’s daringness and vitality as well as geometry of dance and the unrelenting thirst for knowledge. -
+The dark mask,

 JUSTICE REFLECTED